What Is Authoritative Parenting and How Does It Affect Children?

 3. Open communication

 Authoritative parents encourage open and honest communication with their children.
 They actively listen to their children’s thoughts, feelings, and concerns without judgment.
-By fostering open dialogue, children feel comfortable expressing themselves and seeking guidance from their parents.
+By enabling open dialogue, children feel comfortable expressing themselves and seeking guidance from their parents.

 4. Reasoning and explanation